anishmanchanda/DockWidgets/README.md

 - Adjust widget opacity through the preferences panel
 - Choose between 12/24-hour clock formats
 - Toggle seconds display on/off

-## 🔒 Privacy & Permissions

-DockWidgets respects your privacy and requires minimal permissions:
-- **Script execution**: Only needed to control music playback in Spotify or Apple Music
-- **Location services**: Optional, only if you want automatic weather location detection
-- **No data collection**: All information stays on your device

 ## ❓ FAQ